A White Paper by Jessica Marciel – Las Vegas Vocal Training

 • Birth control pills may cause virilization of the female larynx, try to use alternate birth control.

 • Avoid clearing your throat or coughing.
+Please ask me a safe way to clear your throat.

 • Whispering is bad, too.
 Just speak softly.